 If we really believe that, we will expectantly wait for God’s power and apply yesterday’s lessons to today’s impossible situations.

-Question: What helps you face impossible situations?
+Tell me what you think: What helps you face impossible situations?
 To leave a comment, just click here.